Zambia's corruption at 'horrifying' levels

 In an exclusive interview with the BBC’s Lukwesa Burak, President Hichilema also revealed that he planned to change the country’s constitution to allow more women into politics.

-Mr Hichelema, who was sworn in a week ago, outlined his plans for devolution to communities, to ensure funds are decentralised to allow them to set their own priorities.
+Hakainde Hichelema, who was sworn in a week ago, outlined his plans for devolution to communities, to ensure funds are decentralised to allow them to set their own priorities.
 Talks have also been taking place with Chinese entities as the full scale of the country's debt burden is revealed.